Torrey Craig NBA Playoffs Player Props: Suns vs. Clippers

 - Craig's opponents, the Clippers, have one of the NBA's slowest tempos with 101 possessions per game, while his Suns rank 19th in possessions per game with 101.4.

-- On defense, the Clippers have allowed 113.1 points per game, which is 12th-best in the league.
+- Allowing 113.1 points per contest, the Clippers are the 12th-ranked squad in the NBA on defense.

-- On the boards, the Clippers are ranked 13th in the league, conceding 43.1 rebounds per contest.
+- On the boards, the Clippers are ranked 13th in the league, conceding 43.1 rebounds per game.

-- The Clippers allow 25 assists per game, 10th-ranked in the NBA.
+- In terms of assists, the Clippers are 10th in the NBA, conceding 25 per game.

-- Giving up 12.2 made 3-pointers per game, the Clippers are the 12th-ranked team in the league.
+- Allowing 12.2 made 3-pointers per game, the Clippers are the 12th-ranked squad in the league.

 Torrey Craig vs. the Clippers